 Best cash back card with flexible rewards: Chase Freedom®

 Chase has spared no expense over the past few years, educating consumers about the benefits of its flagship cash back credit card.
 In building Freedom's rewards structure, it swiped the best elements of the Discover Card rotating bonus categories.
-As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured spending categories when you activate your bonus categories and stay within spend requirements.
+As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured quarterly spending categories when you activate your bonus categories and stay within spend cap for combined purchases.

 But that's only part of the picture.
-You can exchange your cash rewards for gift cards or merchandise.
+You can exchange your rewards for gift cards or merchandise.
 If you're a really savvy shopper, you can even earn extra cash back with merchants at Chase's online mall.
-A limited time $200 signup bonus for spending $500 on purchases in your first three months on the Chase Freedom sweetens the deal.
+A $100 bonus for spending $500 on purchases in your first three months from account opening on the Chase Freedom sweetens the deal.

 Best cash back card for focused shoppers: U.S. Bank Cash+™ Visa Signature®